Background and General Principles

 We also seek to avoid publishing material gathered by deceptive or unfair means and ensure that any conflicts of interests are avoided or adequately disclosed.

-In gathering news, we generally seek to identify ourselves at the outset of any interactions and only use personal information for the purpose of delivering public interest journalism except in some circumstance, for instance, where journalist are seeking to expose crime, misconduct, public deception or some other matter in the public interest.
+In gathering news, we generally seek to identify ourselves at the outset of any interactions and only use personal information for the purpose of delivering public interest journalism except in some circumstance, for instance, where journalists are seeking to expose crime, misconduct, public deception or some other matter in the public interest.

 Our privacy guidelines apply to public figures although we note that public figures necessarily sacrifice their right to privacy, where public scrutiny is in the public interest.